kushalko85/PHSX815/README.md

 	<> python3 homework_two.py

 The code must be run in order.
-Libraries numpy and matplotlib must be installed before running the programs.
+Libraries numpy and matplotlib are required to run the programs.